-“For we were all baptized by one Spirit into one body – whether Jews or Greeks, slave or free – and we were all given the one Spirit to drink.”
+“For in one Spirit we were all baptized into one body – Jews or Greeks, slaves or free – and all were made to drink of one Spirit.“

-In other words, when someone becomes a Christian, they are baptised into one body (Christ’s).
-And they are members of that body together with other Christians.
-Paul continues to describe the church as a body in verses 14-26, and argues that as in a human body every part (eye, hand, arm, leg, etc.) is needed.
-So also in the body of Christ, every part is needed.
+In other words, when someone becomes a Christian, he is baptized into one body (Christ’s).
+And he is a member of that body, together with other Christians.
+Paul continues to describe the church as a body in verses 14-26, and argues that as in a human body every part (eye, hand, arm, leg, etc.) is needed, so also in the body of Christ, every part is needed.
 Paul concludes his argument in verse 27:

 We need each other

-Therefore, if someone is a Christian and isn’t a member of a church and doesn’t regularly attend that church, in effect they’re saying to the other parts of the body (to other Christians), ‘I don’t need you’ (cf. 1 Corinthians 12: 21).
+Therefore, if someone is a Christian and isn’t a member of a church and doesn’t regularly attend that church, in effect he is saying to the other parts of the body (to other Christians), ‘I don’t need you’ (cf. 1 Corinthians 12:21).
 However, the reality is that we do need each other, just as a human body needs all its parts.
 Its head, arms and feet, etc.

 This corporate nature of the church is also seen in the New Testament in other pictures that are used for the church.
 For example, the picture of a temple in 1 Peter 2:5:

-“You also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.”
+“You yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.“

 (Note that “you” at the start of this verse is plural: i.e. “you all together, like living stones, are being built…”)